Elder: planting, growing, pruning

 Discover other Sambucus - Elder tree

-The elder can be planted in any soil, in non-scorching sun or partial shade.
+Elderberry can be planted in any soil, in non-burning sunlight or partial shade.
 It withstands the coldest winters (down to -25°C) and drought once established.
-It prefers cool locations, so in Mediterranean areas, place it in partial shade, protected from scorching sun.
-The soil matters little to it, though it has a preference for heavy, even clay soils.
+It prefers cool situations, so in Mediterranean areas, place it in partial shade, protected from scorching sun.
+The soil is of little importance to it, although it has a preference for heavy or even clay soils.

 When to plant?

-October-November and March are the ideal months for planting, with a preference for autumn so the bush has time to establish before summer.
+October-November and March are the preferred months for planting, with a preference for autumn so that the bush has time to settle in before summer.

 How to plant?